Skip to content ↓

 Science

-In Science this term, the children will be exploring their knowledge of animals and their habitats.
-They will be looking at a variety of large and small-scale habitats and identifying how these meet the needs of the animals living in them.
-They will then be carrying out their own investigation into the habitat of a woodlouse.
+In Science this term, the children will be exploring their knowledge of animals in their habitats with a particular focus on woodland animal habitats.
+They will be looking at a variety of large (woodland) and small-scale habitats (oak tree) and identifying how these meet the needs of the animals living in them.
+They will then be carrying out their own investigation into the habitat of a woodlouse, creating woodlouse homes using found materials and their observation skills to see which habitat the woodlice prefer and why.
+They will learn the key vocabulary of habitat, shelter, food and water.
+They will also learn how animals are dependent on their habitats and what a food chain is.
+We will also be discovering why woodland habitats are in danger all over the world and what this means for us.

 Geography